This page is about macrobiotic diets and cancer. There is information about

 For more information about the safety of following a macrobiotic lifestyle you can contact

 A UK based centre that offers complementary approaches to people with cancer.
 The centre is staffed by doctors, nurses and therapists working in complementary medicine.
-They can give information on complementary treatments, alternative diets, holistic medicine, counselling and relaxation.
+They can give information about appropriate, balanced and nutritious diets for people with cancer to follow.

 A UK based charity that provides information on all aspects of the safe and best practice of complementary medicine.
 Maintains a register of professional practitioners and therapists.